jeju5/management/cs/aws/aws_developer.md

       * Instance Actions -> Create read replica
       * configure settings (you can enable multi-AZ here)
     * Read replicas can be promoted to a primary DB if you want.
 (This breaks replications)

+* RDS enhanced monitoring
+  * you can enable enhanced monitoring to monitor CPU & memory usage.
+(CPU% & MEM%)

 * AWS RDS Troubleshoot
   * You can enable logs: error log, slow query log(query that takes long time)

+* AWS RDS & TDE
+  * AWS RDS supports TDE(transparent data encryption) for MS SQL Server.
+  * This feature automatically
+    * encrypts data before it is written.
+    * decrypts data after it is read.

 * AWS Redshift
   * OLAP (OL"A"P = Online Analytics Processing)